Hola BCN: Barcelona Tourist Travel Card from €15.58 (+Airport)

 No, this Barcelona travel pass is only valid for zone one of the Barcelona transport network.

-If you’re planning on visiting a bunch of attractions and don’t have the money to get around by taxi, then yes!
+If you’re planning on visiting the main tourist attractions and don’t have the money to get around by taxi, then yes!

 I’m a student/retiree, can I get any transport discounts in Barcelona?